gwcoffey/gwcoffey.com/content/archive/listapp/why-the-roseate-spoonbill-will-always-be-my-favorite-bird-a-remembrance/index.md

    {{< listapp/item title="There were signs about the spoonbill.
 They explained that this majestic animal was threatened because it's breeding area was dwindling." >}}

-   {{< listapp/item title="They explained that this preserve was one of the few places left for these birds to nest in the United States." >}}
+   {{< listapp/item title="They explained that this preserve was one of the few places left in the United States for these birds to nest." >}}

    {{< listapp/item title="They explained that the Roseate Spoonbill was a rare natural treasure." >}}